olgamelnikoff/text_based_menu/README.txt

 The user is first presented with a list of options to choose from and is then prompted to enter a value corresponding to an option.

-The purpose of the program is to practice the following features of C++:
+The purpose of the program is to implement the following in C++:

 o	dynamic memory management
 o	dynamic arrays of characters